New York Post: Style

-Murdoch imported the tabloid journalism style of many of his Australian and British newspapers, such as The Sun, which remains one of the highest selling daily newspapers in the United Kingdom.
-This style was typified by the Post's famous headlines such as "Headless body in topless bar" (written by Vincent Musetto).
+Murdoch imported the style of many of his Australian and British newspapers, such as The Sun, which remains one of the highest selling daily newspapers in the United Kingdom.
+This style, known as tabloid journalism, by the Post's famous headlines such as "Headless body in topless bar" (written by Vincent Musetto).
 In its 35th-anniversary edition, New York magazine listed this as one of the greatest headlines.
 It also has five other Post headlines in its "Greatest Tabloid Headlines" list.

-The Post has also been criticized for incendiary front-page headlines, such as one referring to the co-chairmen of the Iraq Study Group—James Baker and Lee Hamilton—as "surrender monkeys", and another on the murder of Hasidic landlord Menachem Stark reading "Slumlord found burned in dumpster.
-Who didn’t want him dead?"
+The Post has also been criticized for incendiary front-page headlines, such as one referring to the co-chairmen of the Iraq Study Group—James Baker and Lee Hamilton—as "surrender monkeys", and another on the murder of landlord Menachem Stark reading "Slumlord found burned in dumpster.
+Who didn't want him dead?"